steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 while allowing you to use the older language for older code.
 This allows them to break backwards compatibility more easily: new code can more easily be written under the new constraints.
-This gives them a larger degree of freedom to make changes, which may be neccesary to move the needle significantly on the safety issue.
+This gives them a larger degree of freedom to make changes, which may be necessary to move the needle significantly on the safety issue.
 But to my knowledge, they do not attempt to be memory safe by default.
 They're conceptually similar to Zig in this way.